hellt/vrnetlab/vjunosrouter/README.md

 # vrnetlab / Juniper vJunos-router

 This is the vrnetlab docker image for Juniper's vJunos-router.
-This is build from the vJunos-switch template.
+This is built from the vJunos-switch template.

 ## Building the docker image